Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 - a **FIFO queue** (first in first out) is used in the breadth-first search;
 - a **stack** (LIFO queue) is used in the depth-first search.

 We have to keep in mind that redundant paths are a thing, since the same node can sometimes be reached from more than a single path.
-We take in consideration just the one with the minor cost.
+We take in consideration just the one with the minor cost.<br>
 But another kind of redundant paths is found in cycles, since the search is often performed in a graph, and so a path can contain a specific node more than just one time.
-We may have to deal with it.
+We may have to deal with it.<br>
-The best-first search remembers all previously reached states so to not expand the ones that have already been found.
+The best-first search remembers all previously reached states so to not expand the ones that have already been found.<br>
-On the other side, sometimes repeating the past can be rare or impossible, so it is legit to not worry about repeating scenarios.
+On the other side, sometimes repeating the past can be rare or impossible, so it is legit to not worry about repeating scenarios.<br>
-If an algorithm does check redundant paths, we are dealing with **graph searches**, otherwise it is a **tree search**.
+If an algorithm does check redundant paths, we are dealing with **graph searches**, otherwise it is a **tree search**.<br>
-Note that the same algorithm can sometimes accept either approaches.
+Note that the same algorithm can sometimes accept either approaches.<br>
 In the end, it is possible to limit our checks to cycles only, by looking for the same node we are extending it its path to the root.
-If it is already there, we do not expand it.
+If it is already there, we do not expand it.<br>
 Finally, we can evaluate an algorithm performance in four ways.
 - **Completeness**: is the algorithm guaranteed to find a solution, if there's one?
 - **Cost optimality**: does it find a solution with the lowest path cost possible?